Azure/AzureStack-QuickStart-Templates/office-2016-servers/README.md

 ## Deployment

-### Deploy Manually via Portal
+### Deploy manually via Portal
-1. Download artifacts and content
+1. Download artifacts and templates
 2. Download additional files like ISO as called out for the individual products
 3. Create Storage Account, Blob Container with access set to blob
 4. Upload the content from the artifacts folder